-Senior Financial Scams: How are the Elderly Targeted and How to Avoid It
+Senior Financial Scams: How are the Elderly Targeted ?

 The most vulnerable demographic for scams is the elderly population in America.
 Horror stories are in the news each week of an older person grifted out of their life savings within a few weeks or months from crafty criminals.
 The unfortunate part is often the perpetrators are family members or someone close to them.